 While you may not give the state of hearing as much thought as you do the health of your teeth or your eyes, it is essential that you routinely get your hearing tested.
 It can be a long time before you notice that there is something wrong with your hearing.
 Hearing loss often occurs gradually, and the earlier you detect an issue with your hearing, the sooner you may be able to address it.

 When Should You Get Tested?

 All newborns should be screened for hearing loss.
-The American Academy of Pediatrics recommends that children undergo formal hearing tests when they are 4, 5, 6, 8 and 10 years of age and that teenagers should have hearing tests during wellness visits with their doctors.
+The American Academy of Pediatrics recommends that children undergo formal hearing tests when they are 4, 5, 6, 8, and 10 years of age and that teenagers should have hearing tests annually.

-If you are between the ages of 18 and 45, it is recommended that you have your hearing checked every five years and then more frequently as you age.
-You should get tested every three years if you are 46 to 60 years old and then every two years after you turn 60.
+If you are between the ages of 18 and 45, it is recommended that you have your hearing checked every few years and then more frequently as you age.
+You should get tested more frequently if you show any signs of hearing loss at all, and annually after the age of 60.
+Any hearing loss will start to affect your brain and may accelerate hearing loss over time as the part of your brain that recognizes speech atrophies.
 The frequency with which you should get tested will ultimately depend on your unique circumstances.

 There are situations in which you should have a hearing test as soon as possible to address hearing loss that could get worse.
 An immediate hearing test is advisable if:

 - You are experiencing constant ringing in your ears

 - You find yourself having to constantly ask people to repeat themselves

 - Your ear was infected, or there was a buildup of ear wax